harens/depythel/docs/source/test.rst

 private GitHub repos.

 If the code coverage decreases following a commit, the tests are set to fail.
-This helps to ensure that new code additons are throughly tested before being commited.
+This helps to ensure that new code additons are thoroughly tested before being committed.

 One of the key aims before starting the project was to have a test coverage of >90%.
 As of the time of writing, ~96% of the code is tested, which is above the target.